Thimilius/Hyperion/docs/RENDER_ENGINE.md

 ### Render Pipeline
 The **RenderPipeline** is the highest level in the rendering API stack.
-A RenderPipeline lives on the Main Thread and gets passed the RenderPipelineContext of the corresponding RenderFrame for It uses the RenderPipelineContext to schedule the high level rendering commands which will produce the final render outpu That way different kinds of rendering pipelines, like forward or deferred, can easily be implemented.
+A RenderPipeline lives on the Main Thread and gets passed the RenderPipelineContext of the corresponding RenderFrame.
+It uses the RenderPipelineContext to schedule the high level rendering commands which will produce the final render outpu That way different kinds of rendering pipelines, like forward or deferred, can easily be implemented.